javiervaleriano/devchallenge-recipe-page/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb) was to build an application to complete the given user stories | Esta aplicación/sitio se creó como una entrega a un desafío de [Devchallenges](https://devchallenges.io/challenges).
-El [desafío](https://devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb) fue crear una aplicación para completar las historias de usuario dadas:
+The [challenge](https://devchallenges.io/challenges/OEKdUZ6xs0h99C38XVht) was to build an application to complete the given user stories | Esta aplicación/sitio se creó como una entrega a un desafío de [Devchallenges](https://devchallenges.io/challenges).
+El [desafío](https://devchallenges.io/challenges/OEKdUZ6xs0h99C38XVht) fue crear una aplicación para completar las historias de usuario dadas:

-- User story: I can see a page following the given design. | Historia de usuario: Puedo ver una página siguiendo el diseño dado.
+- User story: I can see a recipe with ingredients and instructions. | Puedo ver una receta con ingredientes e instrucciones.
-- User story: On mobile, I can see a collapsed navigation | Historia de usuario: En móvil, puedo ver una navegación contraída
+- User story: I can select a checkbox if I have the ingredients. | Puedo seleccionar una casilla de verificación si tengo los ingredientes.
-- User story: On mobile, when I select the hamburger menu, I can see a navigation | Historia de usuario: En móvil, cuando selecciono el menú de hamburguesa, puedo ver una navegación
+- User story: I can see the number of servings and baking times. | Puedo ver la cantidad de porciones y los tiempos de horneado.

 ## Acknowledgements | Agradecimientos

 <!-- This section should list any articles or add-ons/plugins that helps you to complete the project.
 This is optional but it will help you in the future.
 For exmpale -->

-- [Trucos CSS (12) - Bordes animados](https://www.youtube.com/watch?v=JZ74DJdhTfI); To add the bottom border transition to links | Para agregar la transición del borde inferior a los enlaces.

-- [Posicionar footer SIEMPRE pegado al pie de pagina ](https://es.stackoverflow.com/questions/10757/posicionar-footer-siempre-pegado-al-pie-de-pagina/10758); In order to keep the footer always at the bottom of the page.
-However, in this project I use it in certain cases | Para lograr mantener el footer siempre al fondo de la página.
-Sin embargo, en este proyecto lo uso en determinados casos.
+- [HTML <strong> Tag](https://www.w3schools.com/tags/tag_strong.asp): To understand the use of the "strong" tag and the difference from the "b" tag. | Para entender el uso de la etiqueta "strong" y la diferencia respecto a la etiqueta "b".

+- [HTML5 Element Flowchart](https://blogs.ua.es/pi/files/2012/09/h5d-sectioning-flowchart.png): Flow chart to know when to use one label over another. | Diagrama de flujo para saber cuándo usar una etiqueta sobre otra.

+- [Cómo crear checkboxes personalizados espectaculares con tan solo CSS](https://www.jasoft.org/Blog/post/como-crear-checkboxes-personalizados-espectaculares-con-tan-solo-css): Article that provides a tutorial on how to create custom checkboxes with just CSS. | Artículo que proporciona un tutorial de cómo crear checkboxes personalizados con solo CSS.

+- [Selectores CSS avanzados](https://lenguajecss.com/css/selectores/selectores-avanzados/): Article that helps to know the CSS selectors and their characteristics. | Artículo que ayuda a conocer los selectores de CSS y sus características.

+- [animation](https://developer.mozilla.org/es/docs/Web/CSS/animation): Mozilla Developer article that talks about the animation property of CSS.
+It helped me remember to use this shorthand. | Artículo de Mozilla Developer que habla sobre la propiedad de animación de CSS.
+Me ayudó a recordar a usar este atajo.

 ## Contact | Contacto